 Fevers and founder – the relationship in horses.

-- Turns out, there are, unfortunately, many ways for your horse to develop laminitis.
-One of them is from a fever – and it doesn’t really matter what the cause of the fever is.
+Turns out, there are, unfortunately, many ways for your horse to develop laminitis.
+One of them is from a fever – and it doesn’t matter what the cause is.
 Yet another reason to check your horse’s TPR daily.
 So how does this all happen?

-A horse can have a fever and still look and act totally normal.
+A horse can have a fever and still look and act normal.

 - His immune system sends white blood cells to attack the bacteria, fungus, virus, etc. This process releases cytokines into your horse’s blood.
 These cytokines tell the other cells in your horse’s body to start getting inflamed.